aUsernameWoW/caddy-quic-only/README.md

 ## How it works

-This module implements the `caddy.ListenerWrapper` interface to modify how Caddy handles incoming connections.
-The wrapper is applied to listeners, and based on the configured mode, it can restrict which protocols are allowed.

-In addition to wrapping listeners, the module also modifies the server's protocol configuration to ensure that only the appropriate protocols are enabled:
+This module implements the `caddy.ListenerWrapper` interface, but the actual protocol filtering is done by modifying the server's protocol configuration.
+The listener wrapper is kept for consistency with the ListenerWrapper interface, but the real work is done in the server's protocol configuration:

 - In `quic_only` mode, only HTTP/3 (h3) is enabled
 - In `tcp_only` mode, only HTTP/1.1 (h1) and HTTP/2 (h2) are enabled
 - In `default` mode, all protocols are enabled as configured by the server